-MBR or Master Boot Record is a small program that defines how operating systems are loaded.
-It resides in the first 446 bytes of your boot disk and could be deleted or replaced when installing a new operating systems such as Microsoft Windows, making you unable to boot into your other installed operating systems.
+The Master Boot Record (MBR) is a crucial component that helps load operating systems on your computer.
+It occupies the initial 446 bytes of your boot disk.
+When installing a new operating system like Microsoft Windows, the MBR might be replaced or deleted, preventing access to your other installed operating systems.

 $ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT loop0 7:0 0 89M 1 loop /snap/core/7713 loop1 7:1 0 54.6M 1 loop /snap/lxd/11964 loop2 7:2 0 54.6M 1 loop /snap/lxd/11985 loop3 7:3 0 88.7M 1 loop /snap/core/7396 sda 8:0 0 20G 0 disk ├─sda1 8:1 0 1M 0 part └─sda2 8:2 0 20G 0 part / sr0 11:0 1 748M 0 rom